Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 Subtotal: 164

 # Duped with NewGardiner
-- 1348C: after 8B
-- 1348E: campaign for standing men, after A202
-- 13496: campaign for standing men, after 95
-- 1349C: campaign for standing men, after 9A
-- 134A0: campaign for standing men, after 95
-- 134A3: campaign for standing men, after 96
-- 134A4: campaign for standing men, after 96
-- 134A5: campaign for standing men, after A6
-- 134A7: campaign for standing men, after A6
-- 134AD: campaign for standing men, AE+6E
 - 134C0: after C1
 - 134EE: after ED
 - 134EF: EE + legs on heels